Xorzo-Scripts/xz-shoplift/README.md

 # xz-shoplift

-* Description: Basic Shoplift system that lets you steal products in the store.
+* Description: Basic Shoplift system that lets you steal products from stores.
 You can edit basically everything in the Config.lua
+* You can steal from every store on the map

 * Dependencies:
 * ESX Legacy